ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 Given a task, this function:
 1. Ensures the task is not set to autocomplete with children.
-2. Sets the note of the given task to the children of the task in TaskPaper format.
+2. Sets the note of the given task to the children of the task in TaskPaper format (or just a list of task names if depending on the 'Include TaskPaper Details' preference).
 3. Adds the 'Expandable' tag (if one has been set in the preferences).
 4. Deletes the subtasks.